 Optimization of exposure factors (kVp and mAs) is necessary in radiographic examinations to ensure safe use of radiation in medicine.
 It ensures effective patient dose management because radiograph with high quality can be obtained for effective diagnostic information.
-This study also showed that reduction in patient radiation doses for lumbar spine examination was possible for the study center and therefore encourage the center to institute optimization protocol dose-image quality to protect patients.
+This study also showed that reduction in patient radiation doses for lumbar spine AP examination was possible for the study center and therefore encourage the center to institute proper optimization protocol based on dose-image quality to protect patients.